rk1a/minetest/docs-minetester/source/quickstart/hello_minetest.rst

     ./bin/minetest --go --dumb --client-address "tcp://localhost:5555"

-you can use :py:class:`minetester.minetest_env.Minetest` as a Python controller client, e.g. by running the following script:
+We can set up a little Python script that acts as controller client using :py:class:`minetester.minetest_env.Minetest`.

 .. literalinclude:: random_controller_loop.py
    :language: python
    :linenos:

+Make sure to provide matching ports in ``--client-address`` and ``env_port`` for connecting to the Minetest client.
-You should see two windows pop up: one from the Minetest client and one from the Python controller rendering the received observations.
+Running this script should pop up two windows: one from the Minetest client and one from the Python controller rendering a randomly acting player.

 .. note::